-SA Health will be holding a cooking demo at Adelaide Markets with celebrity Chef Adam Liaw Thurs 16 November
+SA Health held a cooking demo at Adelaide Markets with celebrity Chef Adam Liaw Thurs 16 November

-Our member Merieux Nutrisciences is holding a series of free master classes and webinars register here
+Our member Merieux Nutrisciences held a series of free master classes and webinars see more

-Darebin Council Victoria is conducting Food Handler Information Sessions in November
+Darebin Council Victoria conducted Food Handler Information Sessions in November

-Cook Shire Council Qld Community Event Cooktown Markets on Saturday, November 11, and a free Food Safety Workshop on Saturday, November 18 (RSVP by 16). see more
+Cook Shire Council Qld held a Community Event Cooktown Markets on Saturday, November 11, and a free Food Safety Workshop on Saturday, November 18 (RSVP by 16). see more

-Shire of Wyndham East Kimberley has AFSW17 Food Safety Sessions
+Shire of Wyndham East Kimberley had AFSW17 Food Safety Sessions

-Shire of Serpentine Jarrahdale is holding Hand Hygiene for Families Library Sessions
+Shire of Serpentine Jarrahdale held Hand Hygiene for Families Library Sessions

-Weipa Town Authority Qld Food Safety is holding a food safety Forum Wednesday 15 November 2017
+Weipa Town Authority Qld Food Safety held a Food Safety Forum Wednesday 15 November 2017

-City of Holdfast Bay SA is holding Food Safety Week Cooking Demonstrations at the Bay ‘featuring Local Chefs’ – Tuesday 14th November 10-11am and 3-4pm in Moseley Square
+City of Holdfast Bay SA held Food Safety Week Cooking Demonstrations at the Bay ‘featuring Local Chefs’ – Tuesday 14th November 10-11am and 3-4pm in Moseley Square

-Wodonga Council Vic is holding free BBQ for staff and volunteers
+Wodonga Council Vic held free BBQ for staff and volunteers

-Peninsula Health Vic is holding Community Kitchens food handlers course.
+Peninsula Health Vic held Community Kitchens food handlers course.
 15th November 2017

-Eva Tilley Memorial Home Vic is holding 4 Australian Food Safety Week events
+Eva Tilley Memorial Home Vic held 4 Australian Food Safety Week events

-Sherwood Probus Club Qld is holding an Australian Food Safety Week event
+Sherwood Probus Club Qld held an Australian Food Safety Week event